AdaCore/gnatcoverage/doc/gnatcov/glossary.rst

       for example *statement*, *decision* or *condition*, together with a specific unit:line:column source location.
 Also known as SCO.

+   Source Instrumentation Data file
+      A binary file produced by the gnatcov instrumenter as it processes a source unit, containing information about the entities present in the unit; for example: Source Coverage Obligations, annotation pragmas for exempted regions, ...
+These are ``.sid`` files, produced at the same place object files would be created during the compilation of the unit.

    Source Trace
      File(s) containing high level information about the source coverage achievements resulting from a program execution.
 Such traces are